preloader

 { "name" : "andrew", "bar" : 223, "id" : "5a1eb52a710ffa9f0b7c6de8" }

-What has simply done Microcks is recorded your JSON payload and assigned it an id attribute.
+What Microcks has simply done is record your JSON payload and assign it an id attribute.

 Create resources

-Creating resource is useful but how to check what are the already existing resources ?
-Let create another bunch of foo resources like this:
+Creating a resource is useful, but how to check what the already existing resources are?
+Let’s create another bunch of foo resources like this:

 curl -X POST http://localhost:8080/dynarest/Foo+API/0.1/foo -H 'Content-type: application/json' -d '{"name":"andrew", "bar": 224}'